SolCharms/Betelgeuse/README.md

 ![Screenshot from 2023-01-16 19-17-21](https://user-images.githubusercontent.com/97003046/212783578-2a7dd6e6-30f9-4763-a488-d8a07112e6ba.png)

 As you can see, I've placed one half of the futures contract purchased (5,000,000) into the listing and have made it so that the listing expires 1 second before the futures contract does.
 Moreover, do not forget that the ratios must be converted to account for the decimal place difference between the tokens.
+Although the futures contract purchase account pubkey is not provided, the combination of the futures contract account pubkey along with the payment token mint is unique and corresponds to one and only one futures contract purchase account despite the fact that a purchaser can have multiple futures contract purchase accounts for a single futures contract.

 Don't forget to change the network configuration file to the appropriate keypair and do: